How to stop squirrels from climbing a bird feeder pole. A quick and easy solution.

 No sireee!

-That was not going to do so we took another trip to the home improvement store and brought home a 1" piece of PVC pipe.
+That was not going to do so we took another trip to the home improvement store to get a few supplies.

-Then I drilled a bigger hole to fit the new 1" PVC pipe.
-I attached the PVC pipe to the bottom of the deck with a screw.
+Then I drilled a bigger hole in the deck rail to fit the new 1″ PVC pipe.
+I attached the PVC pipe to the bottom of the deck with wood screws.

 So our $5 bird feeder pole ended up costing us about $32.